vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLoginFinished(LoginFinishedEvent loginFinishedEvent) {
 	// A LoginFinishedEvent contains the following:
-	// userProfile = the user's profile from the logged in provider
+	// UserProfile = the user's profile from the logged in provider
-	// autoLogin = comes "true" if user login automatically
+	// AutoLogin = comes "true" if user login automatically
-	// payload     = an identification string that you can give when you initiate the
+	// Payload     = an identification string that you can give when you initiate the
 	//               login operation and want to receive back upon its completion

 	// ... your game specific implementation here ...